 SET is similar to a private school, with small class sizes and individualized academic support for all learners.

 Coleman Tech was the name of our school when it was first founded in 2010.
-In 2016, under new leadership, we changed the name to The School for Entrepreneurship & Technology.
-We feel this reflects the mission that an entrepreneurship-based education harnesses for students, while motivating them to achieve at their highest level.
+In 2016, under new leadership, we changed the name to The School for Entrepreneurship & Technology to best reflect the mission that an entrepreneurship-based education harnesses the passions of students, motivating students to achieve at the highest level.